 You can use City of Coffs Harbour or a private certifier who has the proper accreditation and appropriate professional indemnity insurance.

-If you appoint a private accredited certifier you must advise council of their name and the date when development works will start.
+If you appoint a private accredited certifier you must advise the City of their name and the date when development works will start.
 To do this you must submit a notice of commencement form at least two days before the work commences.

-As a Coffs Harbour City Council certification client you will enjoy the benefits of working with an experienced accredited and local certifier with a proactive and common sense approach to assist in guiding you through the building certification process.
+As a City of Coffs Harbour certification customer you will enjoy the benefits of working with an experienced accredited and local certifier with a proactive and common sense approach to assist in guiding you through the building certification process.

 We provide a fast and professional certification service, carry out inspections on every working day of the year (reports sent directly to your inbox) and are available via email and mobile phone to answer all your questions.